cullenr/Grout/README.md

 Windows users should use the cmake gui or a mingw terminal.

-Make sure you have OpenGL, SFML and Lua51 installed and that your cmake is up to date.
+Make sure you have OpenGL, SDL, SDL_image and Lua51 installed and that your cmake is up to date.